Czaki/sphinx-qt-documentation/README.md

 [![Code Style](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-This is plugin to add cross link to qt documentation for python code created with PyQt5 or PySide2.
+This is plugin to add cross-link to qt documentation for python code created with PyQt5 or PySide2.

-Currently it support `qtpy`, `Qt.py` wrappers and `PyQt5` and `PySide2`.
+Currently, it supports `qtpy`, `Qt.py` wrappers and `PyQt5` and `PySide2`.

 This extension provides one configuration option: